Alamofire/Alamofire/Documentation/Usage.md

 // HTTP body: {"foo": [1, 2, 3], "bar": {"baz": "qux"}}
 ```

-#### Property List Encoding

-The `PropertyListEncoding` uses `PropertyListSerialization` to create a plist representation of the parameters object, according to the associated format and write options values, which is set as the body of the request.
-The `Content-Type` HTTP header field of an encoded request is set to `application/x-plist`.

 #### Custom Encoding

 In the event that the provided `ParameterEncoding` types do not meet your needs, you can create your own custom encoding.
 Here's a quick example of how you could build a custom `JSONStringArrayEncoding` type to encode a JSON string array onto a `Request`.